Dan Ferrigno

 Dan Ferrigno (born March 24, 1953) is an American football coach and former player.
-He is currently an offensive analyst at Washington State University, a position he has held since 2020.
+He was most recently a special teams quality control coach at Washington State University in 2023.
 Ferrigno is a member of the San Francisco Prep Hall of Fame.
 During his playing career, he set records at San Francisco State University and Archbishop Riordan High School in San Francisco, California.